-When he regained consciousness, the moon had hidden and the fire barely blinked, soon to extinguishing.
-The wind had become silent and instead could be heard the distant howling of the Indians.
+When he regained consciousness, the moon had hidden and the fire barely blinked, soon to become extinguished.
+The wind had turned silent and the distant howling of the Indians could be heard instead.
 He stood up heavily and looked towards the gallows.
 He hardly made out the executed.
 He saw everything as if covered in a thin fog.
 Someone moved, close by.
 He held his breath, and the captain of Doria’s otter cloak stood out, magnificent, by the red light of the embers.
 The others were no longer there.
 No one: not the King’s steward, not Carlos Dubrin, not the knight of Saint John.
 No one.
 He surveyed amid the darkness.
 No one: not his brother, not even the lord don Rodrigo de Cepeda, who used to do his round at that hour, with his prayer book.

 The crossbowman shouts inhumanly.
 Like a drunk man, he climbs the stockade of coral tree and willow trunks, and he starts running downhill, towards the Indians’ bonfires.
 His eyes pop out of their sockets, as if his brother’s torn hand clasped his throat tighter and tighter.

 “Buenas Aeres”, illustration from Ulrich Schmidl’s Vera Historia